 Many beautiful and easy-to-grow flowering vines grow well in containers.
-Since you generally don't want your vines trailing down out of the pot, you need a trellis, which you can buy or make yourself.
+If you don't want your vines trailing down out of the pot, you'll need a trellis, which you can buy or make yourself.

 02 of 07

 Passion flowers (Passiflora incarnata) are all-time favorite flowering vines.
 The flowers are stand-out gorgeous, a little like a cross between a flower and a spaceship.
 They range in color from red to white, with gorgeous blues and purples.
-Many of the vines can grow 15 to 30 feet, and they grow very quickly, grabbing onto trellising with thin tendrils.
+Many of the vines can grow 15 to 30 feet.
+They grow very quickly, grabbing onto trellising with thin tendrils.

 03 of 07

 There is something old-fashioned yet contemporary about morning glories.
-These fast-growing vines rate right up there with most gardeners' favorite plants.
 Easy to grow from seed, with heart-shaped leaves and abundant and luminous flowers, morning glories are perfect for containers.

 04 of 07

-Related to the morning glory botanically, the Cardinal Climber is also beautiful and will flower during the daytime and fold up shop in the evening.
-The 2" cardinal red flowers are glorious, but the real show stopper of this plant is the fern-like leaves, which are both interesting and elegant.
+Related to the morning glory botanically, the Cardinal Climber is also beautiful and will flower during the daytime and close up in the evening.
+The 2-inch cardinal red flowers are glorious, but the real show stopper of this plant is the fern-like leaves, which are both interesting and elegant.

 05 of 07